 - Close lid and set to high pressure for 15 minutes.
 When done, allow to release naturally.

-- When meat is cooking, cook egg noodles in salted boiling water to al dente doneness, drain, and set aside.
+- While meat is cooking, cook egg noodles in large pot of salted boiling water to al dente doneness, drain, and set aside.
 Note: I recommend using egg noodles but in the video, the recipe was made with traditional pasta.
 Either works.

 - To serve, top egg noodles with beef and mushroom mixture or simply stir the noodles into the beef gravy mixture.

 - Brown meat in heavy bottom pot over medium high heat using same procedure.
 Once all ingredients (not the egg noodles which will need to be cooked separately) have been added to pot, cover and allow to braise at a simmer for at least an hour.
 When done, stir in the drained cooked noodles.